 The best business book for commercial photographers

 Best Business Practices for Photographers delivers exactly what it promises in the title.
-This updated and expanded edition of a 1980s classic is a comprehensive guide to succeeding in your business as a photographer, including negotiating contracts and licenses, making a profit, hiring staff, making the career change from staff to freelancer, and so on.
+This updated and expanded third edition of a 1980s classic is a comprehensive guide to succeeding in your business as a photographer, including negotiating contracts and licenses, making a profit, hiring staff, making the career change from staff to freelancer, and so on.

 Once more, quite a bit of this is specifically American, so non-US residents will want to skip the chapter on How to Survive an IRS audit, for example.
 Also note that it's largely focused on commercial photographers, which is where the author's speciality lies.
 But with that said, there's still plenty of useful information to be had for photographers of all types, wherever you are in the world.